sciZer0/newdiscoveries/a/README.md

 is absolutely wrong!

-Importantly, this wrong “official” formula for Work and Energy is base and thus strictly defines all other “official formulas“ for Work and Energy, including the “official” formula for potential Energy (Ep) and the “official” formula for kinetic Energy (Ek):
+Importantly, this wrong official formula for Work and Energy is base and thus strictly defines all other “official formulas“ for Work and Energy, including the official formula for potential Energy (Ep) and the official formula for kinetic Energy (Ek):

 <p align="center">
   <img src="/assets/images/27.png"/>
 </p>

-which means that these “official” formulas for potential Energy (Ep) and kinetic Energy (Ek):
+which means that these official formulas for potential Energy (Ep) and kinetic Energy (Ek):

 <p align="center">
   <img src="/assets/images/28.png"/>